erwinheitzman/browserdriver-manager/README.md

 import * as browserdriverManager from 'browserdriver-manager';
 ```

-Or import just the driver that you need with this line of code:
+Or import only the driver that you need with this line of code:

 ```javascript
 // javascript